Wallis Island, New South Wales

-Wallis Island is an island in Wallis Lake, just south of the Coolongolook River, near Forster, New South Wales, Australia.
+Wallis Island is an island in Wallis Lake, just south of the Coolongolook River in the mid north coast region of New South Wales, Australia.
 Wallis Island Nature Reserve, created in January 1983 and expanded in 1997 and 2005 covers a majority of the island, with an area of 584 ha.
 The island also hosts an Australian chateau and fishing retreat, and a private airfield, Forster (Wallis Island) Airport.

 History

 The area around Wallis Lake in New South Wales was a traditional Indigenous Australian settlement.
 The traditional custodians of this land are the Worimi people, an Aboriginal nation whose territory extends along the coast.
 Evidence of their long occupation includes middens, stone tools, and rock art, indicating a deep connection to the land and waterways for thousands of years.
-European settlement in the region began in the early 19th century, with timber being one of the primary industries that attracted settlers.
-The Wallis Lake area became important for its natural resources, leading to the development of towns like Forster and Tuncurry nearby, and these towns grew as fishing and tourism centers over time.
-It is named after Captain Samuel Wallis, who circumnavigated the globe in the 18th century.